solana-labs/solana/book/src/leader-rotation.md

 1. The root fork is updated as a validator votes for new forks.

-2. When the root fork slot height crosses the epoch boundary, the leader schedule is updated for the next epoch.
+2. When the root fork slot height crosses the epoch boundary, the leader schedule is updated for the next epoch given the live fork that caused the update.

 3. Since the schedule is for the next epoch, any new stakes committed to the root fork will not be active until the next epoch.